abdull-ah-med/Formai/README.md

 - Migrated to separate backend/frontend architecture.
 - Consolidated into this monorepo for simpler collaboration, versioning, and deployments.

+> **Note**: The backend deployment is temporarily inactive due to hosting service constraints (Railway and Anthropic).
+The codebase remains fully functional and can be deployed on alternative infrastructure as needed.

 ## Repository structure

 ```